jbirddog/blue/README.md

 1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map and opcode handler
 1. Migrate ops to stack push/pop2
 1. Bring back stack bounds checking
+1. Add ip, ip! opcodes
+1. Add if-else opcode ( t/f ta fa -- ? )
 1. Add bytecode opcodes for litb, etc
+1. Finish re-ordering opcodes
 1. Make assert a host (tests) defined bytecode op
-   1. Add ip, ip! opcodes
-   1. Add if-else opcode ( t/f ta fa -- ? )
-1. Start to re-arrange opcodes
 1. To allow nesting have [ ] return stack push/pop the opcode handler
+1. Consider dropping the vm opcodes from the opcode map, only used for extended ops
+   1. Or make non leaf opcodes bytecode only